Prometheus (Manship)

 Prometheus is a 1934 gilded, cast bronze sculpture by Paul Manship, located above the lower plaza at Rockefeller Center in Manhattan, New York City.

 It was created by the Roman Bronze Works, a subsidiary of the General Bronze Corporation in Corona, Queens.
 The Roman Bronze Works had long been a sub-contractor to Louis Comfort Tiffany's Tiffany Studios which was then bought out by the General Bronze Corporation in 1928.
 Under the ownership of General Bronze, the Roman Bronze Works produced some of its finest bronze artwork from sculptors like Paul Manship, Rene Chambellan, Gaston Lachaise and Lee Lawrie.

-The "Prometheus" is set against the west wall of a sunken plaza in front of 30 Rockefeller Plaza, and what was once the RCA Building.
+The "Prometheus" is set against the west wall of the sunken plaza in front of 30 Rockefeller Plaza, of what was once the RCA Building.
 It is visible from Fifth Avenue.
-The "Prometheus Fountain," with its attendant restaurants, ice skating rink (winter), has become one of the most visited and photographed places in New York City, and certainly Rockefeller Center's most photographed, especially around Christmas time with the lighting of its Christmas Tree.
+The "Prometheus Fountain," with its restaurants and ice skating rink (winter), has become one of the most visited and photographed places in New York City, especially around Christmas time with the lighting of the Christmas Tree.

 The statue is 18 ft tall and weighs 8 tons.

 It depicts the Greek legend of the Titan Prometheus, who was the son of the Titan Iapetus and the Oceanid Clymene, brought fire to mankind by stealing it from the Chariot of the Sun, which resulted in Zeus chaining Prometheus and sending an eagle to prey upon his continually regenerating liver.